sanfinity-Iot/openremote/User-Guide:-Connecting-to-Controller-2.5.md

 * Controller 2.5: a single command triggers the read of the value and a sensor uses that command to make the value available.

 ### Configuration:
-1. Select the Customer A -> Smart Home asset in the asset list
+1. Select the Smart City -> Energy Management -> Stadhuis asset in the asset list
 2. Click `Edit asset` in top right
 3. Add a new attribute:
    * Name: `homeTemp`